 As Katharine, Mirabella, and Arsinoe contemplate their fate they all have their eye on the crown.
 Katharine knows the crown is her only chance at revenge.
 Mirabella feels the crown is her right as the strongest heir but she isn’t sure if she wants it.
-Arsinoe knows she is unlikely to survive the year but she is determined to try to survive for as long as she can.
+Arsinoe knows she is unlikely to survive the year but she is determined to stay alive for as long as she can.
 Three sisters, three dark magics, one crown in Three Dark Crowns (2016) by Kendare Blake.

 Three Dark Crowns is the start of a trilogy.
 The book follows Katharine, Mirabella, and Arsinoe in close third person narration.
 Snippets of the story also follow those closest to the sisters as all three move inexorably toward the battle for the crown.

 Blake expertly brings the island of Fennbirn and its strange customs and fierce traditions to life.
 Evocative prose and vivid landscapes make the island a secondary character in the novel as different parts of Fennbirn are revealed in each chapter.